plone/documentation/manage/installing/installation_windows10_wsl.rst

 Under Ubuntu use the ``cd`` command following with the path chosen to install in.
 After entering the path, the add-on can be created.
-Plone CLI asks some question to be answered before creating the custom addon.
+Plone CLI asks some question to be answered before creating the custom add-on.

 .. code-block :: console